BIG CHANGE AT SUMMARY JUDGMENT

 In the Eleventh Circuit decision, Jones v.
 UPS Ground Freight, the court noted that “a district court may consider a hearsay statement in passing on a motion for summary judgment if the statement could be reduced to admissible evidence at trial [and the] most obvious way that hearsay testimony can be reduced to admissible form is to have the hearsay declarant testify directly to the matter at trial.”

-This approach—inadmissible record material may be used to support or dispute material facts at summary judgment if it is capable of being made admissible at trial—is actually not new.
-In its footnote, the First Circuit in Lincare quoted the following sentence from a 1986 United States Supreme Court decision, Celotex Corp. v.
+This idea—that inadmissible record material may be used to support or dispute material facts at summary judgment if it is capable of being made admissible at trial—is actually not new.
+In its footnote, the First Circuit in Lincare quoted the following sentence from a 1986 (before the 2010 Rule 56(c)(2) revision) United States Supreme Court decision, Celotex Corp. v.
 Catrett: “We do not mean that the nonmoving party must produce evidence in a form that would be admissible at trial in order to avoid summary judgment.”

-Allowing us to skip making everything admissible at summary judgment will streamline discovery.
-In employment discrimination cases, discovery is largely about getting past summary judgment, and doing that has required dotting i’s and crossing t’s to avoid the “gotcha” moment of not having a critical piece of evidence in admissible form when the motion is filed.
-For example, we have needed to obtain admissions authenticating text messages or emails, secure certified copies of public records, and walk through the elements of business records during depositions, all for the sake of surviving a technicality.
-If the prevailing view is adopted, we will no longer need to check those boxes before summary judgment as long as we can show that we have the ability to do so at trial.
-That will save us time and money that may never need to be spent because the vast majority of cases settle before trial.
+Allowing us to skip this often painstaking legwork until trial will streamline discovery.
+In employment discrimination cases discovery is largely about getting past summary judgment, which has involved extensive efforts to reduce evidence to admissible form.
+For example, we ask for admissions authenticating text messages or emails, track down certified copies of public records, and recite the elements of business records during depositions.
+Under the prevailing view we could hold off on all that until later as long as we can show the ability to admit evidence at trial.
+We could save time and money that may never need to be spent because the vast majority of cases settle before trial.

-Of course, the proponent of inadmissible record material does have to show that it can be made admissible at trial to survive a Rule 56(c)(2) objection.
-The Advisory Committee Note accompanying the Rule states that, upon objection by an opposing party, the offering party has the burden of showing that the material is either admissible as presented or “explain the admissible form that is anticipated.”
-But doing so should not be overly burdensome or complicated.
+While the Advisory Committee Note accompanying Rule 56(c)(2) requires us to “explain the admissible form that is anticipated,” doing so should not be overly burdensome or complicated.
 As the Eleventh Circuit pointed out in Jones v.
 UPS Ground Freight, it can be as simple as stating that the hearsay declarant will be called to testify at trial.
 Both the Second Circuit, in Lee v.
 Offshore Logistical and Transport, LLC, and the Fifth Circuit, in Fraternal Order of Police, Lodge 1 v.
 City of Camden, found reversible error when lower courts refused to consider plaintiffs’ arguments that inadmissible hearsay would be rendered admissible at trial by calling the declarants to testify.

-Under the prevailing view, for example, we should be able to rely on the contents of a medical report or medical records alone, or our client’s testimony about what a witness told her the boss said, provided we assure the court in responding to a Rule 56(c)(2) objection that the appropriate witness will be called to testify to the contents or statements at trial or we adequately explain how we will otherwise establish their admissibility.
+Under the prevailing view, for example, at summary judgment we should be able to rely on the contents of medical records without authenticating them, as long as we explain how we are going to authenticate them later; or hearsay testimony about what someone else said, as long as we explain that we will call the underlying witness at trial.
 But that may not stop us from doing more than is necessary.
 In Humphreys & Partners Architects, L.P., v.
-Lessard Design, Inc., et al., the Fourth Circuit held that the lower court properly considered the contents of expert reports where the proponent submitted declarations by the experts made under penalty of perjury that they would testify to the matters in their reports.
+Lessard Design, Inc., et al., the Fourth Circuit held that the lower court properly considered the contents of expert reports where the proponent submitted declarations by the experts that they would testify to the matters in their reports.
 The court was quick to add, however, that it was not saying such declarations were necessary, only that there had been enough of a showing for the lower court to consider the reports.

-While it is the proponents’ burden (upon objection) to explain how the material will be made admissible at trial, and courts are generally under no obligation to do the work for them, appellate courts have sometimes condoned lower courts taking it upon themselves to consider material that they decide will likely be made admissible later even absent such an argument from the proponent.
+While it is the proponents’ burden (upon objection) to explain how the material will be made admissible at trial, appellate courts have sometimes condoned lower courts taking the initiative to consider material even absent such an argument from the proponent.
 The Fifth Circuit in Sherman v.
 Irwin, for example, found it harmless error for the lower court to consider material that it sua sponte found “would likely be admissible under the business-records exception to hearsay” because the opposing party had not claimed she had “any additional evidence or wasn’t granted a similar allowance.”
 In an unreported Second Circuit decision, Selvam v.
 Experian Information Solutions, Inc., the court even found it was error for the lower court not to consider bank records offered by a pro se plaintiff because, although not argued by plaintiff, they “would almost certainly fall within the hearsay exception for business records, Fed.R.Evid.
 803(6), and thus would be available at trial.”

-Still, this would be a big change.
-And it does appear likely that the First Circuit will eventually join the other circuits in holding that summary judgment material need not be submitted in an admissible form at summary judgment.
-It doing so will save us all time and expense, which is how the Rules are to be construed.
+This would be a big change locally.
+It appears likely that the First Circuit will eventually join the widespread view that summary judgment material need not be submitted in an admissible form at summary judgment.
+When that happens we will save time and expense, as the Rules contemplate.